andrew henderson menu

 Global Citizen

-But for more and more internationally-oriented Nomad Capitalists, collecting multiple passports is key to establishing citizenship insurance and opening up business, investment, and travel opportunities around the world.
+But for more and more internationally-oriented Nomad Capitalists, collecting multiple passports is key to establishing citizenship insurance and opening up business, investment and travel opportunities around the world.

 Thanks to the E-2 Visa, this doesn’t have to be the case.

-Unlike some countries that offer citizenship to individuals who make a large enough investment in the country, the US will take your business and investment dollars and, in return, do you the favor of not making you a resident or citizen.
+Unlike some countries that offer citizenship to individuals who make a large enough investment in the country, the US will take your business and investment dollars and, in return, do you the favour of not making you a resident or citizen.

-So, for high-net-worth individuals looking to invest in the United States, being or becoming a US citizen can actually be a liability.
+This means that for high-net-worth individuals looking to invest in the United States, being or becoming a US citizen can actually be a liability.

 Enter the E-2 visa.